 If you have a website, then you ought to know about Google Search Console.
 No doubt your site is filled with quality content that’s both compelling and useful to your audience.
 But all that effort to create great content is wasted if your audience can’t find it, right?
 You can use Google Search Console to optimize articles and make sure they’re seen.
 Here you can see site errors, check for broken pages, confirm site indexing, and more.

-- What search terms your site shows up for in Google search
+- What search terms does your site show up for in Google search

 (Yes, you can see keywords here!)